 We always want the best potting soil for growing potted plants.
 And it’s tempting to use peat moss because of its benefits.

-Peat moss is good for potted plants because it can hold a lot of moisture and release it slowly into the potting soil.
-It also improves the texture of the potting soil for better aeration.
-But peat moss is bad for the environment as it’s a nonrenewable resource.
+Peat moss is good for potted plants because it helps with water retention and releasing it slowly into the potting soil.
+It helps improve texture of the potting soil and prevents roots from compacting.
+Peat moss takes time to grow and is not suistainable for the environment.

 You need to decide whether using peat moss for your potted plants is a good choice.
 I’ve written down the benefits and drawbacks of using peat moss and how you can use it if you want to.
 I’ve also mentioned some alternatives you can use if you don’t want to use peat moss.